wellyshen/react-cool-form/docs/getting-started/integration-an-existing-form.md

 ## Hook into A Form

 To use React Cool Form, we just need to attach the [form](./use-form#form) to the target element via the `ref` attribute.
-It will take care of all the [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select), and [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) for us.
+It acts as a **delegator** that will take care of all the [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select), and [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) for us.

 [![Edit RCF - Basic](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcf-basic-17fz0?fontsize=14&hidenavigation=1&theme=dark)